-Founded in 1996 by Peter Liegl, Forest River RV is headquartered in Elkhart, Indiana -the RV building capital of the world.
-To say that Forest River grew quickly would be an exercise in understatement.
+It’s hard to believe that Forest River has only been around since 1996, when it was founded by Peter Liegl in Elkhart, Indiana -the RV building capital of the world.
+To say that Forest River grew quickly would be an understatement.
 Today, the company employs over 8,000 people and is now owned by Berkshire Hathaway Inc. -yep, Warren Buffet’s company.

 With one of the largest RV dealer networks in the United States, Forest River is a popular choice for many, often for no other reason than their overwhelming market saturation.
 The company also has numerous subsidiary companies under its’ very large umbrella (Coachmen, Dynamax, Palomino, Shasta, Primetime and Viking, to name a few), resulting in many RV buyers considering a Forest River product without even realizing it.

-In the last few years we’ve seen Forest River have success with both ends of the RV spectrum: their motorhomes have sold increasingly well, and their smaller campers have exploded in popularity -especially the R-Pod.
+In the last few years we’ve seen Forest River cater to both ends of the RV spectrum.
+Their motorhomes have sold increasingly well, and their smaller campers have exploded in popularity -especially the R-Pod.
 Other popular models include: Berkshire, Charleston, Georgetown, Lexington, Rockwood, Cardinal, Flagstaff, Cedar Creek, Wildwood, XLR and the Sunseeker.

 You get what you pay for: Good value vs. Cheap

-Understanding that many of today’s RV buyers may be considering a Forest River product, we’ve put some special emphasis on the company (and their subsidiary offerings) in our latest Comparison Guides.
-The new guides not only discuss the history of the company (including the story behind their multi-million dollar fine from the NHTSA a few years ago), but also compares their offerings against their peers, providing a balanced and easy-to-read portrayal of one of of the most dominant RV manufacturers in North America.
+With this in mind, Forest River gets some extra attention in our latest Comparison Guides.
+The new guides cover the history of the company -including their recent multi-million dollar fine from the NHTSA.
+But we also compare their models against their peers, providing a balanced and easy-to-read portrayal of one of of the most dominant RV manufacturers in North America.